 When Ralf the rescue puppy came to live with us we had advice and guidelines from the rescue centre about his care and wellbeing.
-One piece of advice was to choose good quality food without additives and don’t give too many snacks or treats.
+One piece of advice is to choose good quality food without additives and don’t give too many snacks or treats.

-IDEAL• Ribs, spine and hip bones easily felt • Visible waist with an abdominal tuck • A small amount of fat can be felt.
+IDEAL• Ribs, spine and hip bones easily felt. • Visible waist with an abdominal tuck. • A small amount of fat can be felt.

-OVERWEIGHT• Ribs, spine and hip bones are hard to feel • Waist barely visible with a broad back• Layer of fat on belly and at base of tail.
+OVERWEIGHT• Ribs, spine and hip bones are hard to feel. • Waist barely visible with a broad back.• Layer of fat on belly and at base of tail.

-OBESE• Ribs, spine and hip bones extremely difficult to feel under a thick layer of fat• No waist can be seen and belly may droop significantly • Heavy fat pads on lower back and at the base of the tail.
+OBESE• Ribs, spine and hip bones extremely difficult to feel under a thick layer of fat.• No waist can be seen and belly may droop significantly. • Heavy fat pads on lower back and at the base of the tail.

 If you’re concerned about your pet you can always ring the local vet for help and advice.